rameerez/telegrama/README.md

 >
 > [🔗 View purchase details](https://example.com/admin/subscriptions/123)

-Which is a beautifully formatted message you'll in Telegram just with just this:
+Which is a beautifully formatted message you'll in Telegram with only this:

 ```ruby
 message = <<~MSG